How to integrate Codefresh with other systems

 curl command shown in the UI.
 It includes the token in the request.

-If you want to create your own token then click Account Settings on the left sidebar and select the tokens tab.
+If you want to create your own token then click Integrations on the left sidebar and select the tokens tab.
 Click the generate button and copy your token.

 From the same screen you can also revoke tokens if you don’t need them anymore.

 Then once you have the token use it in the Codefresh Cli like this

 Now the Codefresh CLI is fully authenticated.
 The key is stored in

 ~/.cfconfig so you only need to run this command once.
 The CLI